MySQL

 STRING

-• When used as a source, you can specify a regular expression to read data from multiple databases.
+• When a database is used as a source table, you can use a regular expression for the database name to read data from multiple databases.

 table-name